 The compatibility of isolates of Trichoderma spp. with other fungal bio-control agents viz., M. anisopliae, L. lecanii and B. bassiana was also checked.
 Here, the isolates of Trichoderma spp. have overgrown the cultures of M. anisopliae, L. lecanii and B. bassiana without interfering their growth and hence showed less per cent inhibition over the control (Table 7, 8 and Fig 5).
-The isolate, Tr-40 showed antagonistic effect over the two fungal biocontrol agents M. anisopliae (33.32%) and L. lecanii (66.51%); hence Tr-40 is not found to be compatible with these two fungal bioagents.
+The isolate, Tr-40 (T. lixii) showed antagonistic effect over the two fungal biocontrol agents M. anisopliae (33.32%) and L. lecanii (66.51%); hence Tr-40 is not found to be compatible with these two fungal bioagents.
 A similar study was carried out by Sumalatha et al. (2017), in which they reported that T. viride showed the highest per cent inhibition over V. lecanii and were reported as incompatible.
 Upamanya et al. (2020) observed the compatibility of entomopathogens (B. bassiana and M. anisopliae) with the isolates of Trichoderma spp. viz., T. harzianum and T. asperellum.

 Table 8.
 Compatibility of native isolates of Trichoderma spp. with B. bassiana